andylytical/brewpi-scripts/README.md

 # Brewpi Scripts

-There are two parts to this repository:
-1. (mostly) Automated (re-)build of RaspberryPi with BrewPi code and TiltHydrometer additions.
-1. Backup of brewlog data & offline-brewlog graph viewing
+Useful scripts for automated setup of brewpi and tiltHydrometer

 # Building a new brewpi from scratch

+NOTES:

-Note 1: Assume logged in as `pi` user and current working dir is `/home/pi`.
+1. Assume logged in as `pi` user and current working dir is `/home/pi`.

-Note 2: Tested on Raspberry Pi 3 running "Raspbian GNU/Linux 8 (jessie)", Spark
+2. Tested on Raspberry Pi 3 running "Raspbian GNU/Linux 8 (jessie)", Spark
    Photon V2, and Tilt model LBM313-2540-256

 ## Install Raspbian image on SD card
 1. Download Raspbian Jessie Lite (https://www.raspberrypi.org/downloads/raspbian/)